Severe Headache After a Fall or Collision: What It Could Signify

 Personal injuries can have detrimental effects on the life of an individual.
-Whether it is an accident or a critical fall, an individual may experience different types of damages.
+Whether an accident or a critical fall, individuals may experience different types of damage.
 Many injuries are evident immediately following an accident, such as a sprain, arm or leg injury, cuts, and abrasions.

 Other injuries cannot be easily detected because they are internal.
 Both car accidents and falls can lead to significant head injuries and severe headaches.
 An individual must seek immediate medical treatment to reduce the risk of injuries.
 A headache is something that should never be taken lightly.

 Headaches are common and can occur for several reasons.
 After an accident or a fall, you should look for the following symptoms.
-If you are experiencing any of these symptoms, you must consider getting in touch with your medical healthcare provider at your earliest convenience.
+If you are experiencing any of these symptoms, you must consider contacting your medical healthcare provider at your earliest convenience.
 The delay in seeking treatment can cause the condition to worsen and may lead to severe injuries.

 The following are the critical symptoms that one should pay attention to: